Manual for Package pgfplots

 A short introduction into \pgfkeys can be found in [9] whereas the complete reference is, of course, the PGF/TikZ manual.

-The key \pgfkeysvalueof{key name
+The key \pgfkeysvalueof{ key name

-} expands to the value of a key; \pgfkeysgetvalue{
+key name } expands to the value of a key; \pgfkeysgetvalue{

 } stores the value of